MedicalNarratives: Connecting Medical Vision and Language with Localized Narratives: :

-Curating a vision-language dataset with spatial traces from unstrictured pedagogy videos is a non-trivial, as many videos either lack voiced audio, are not in English, fail to contain medically relevant content, or have insufficient medical relevance—for example, present static images of medical content on a slide deck, or briefly cover medical images in pursuit of a different objective.
+Curating a vision-language dataset with spatial traces from unstructured pedagogy videos is a non-trivial, as many videos either lack voiced audio, fail to contain medically relevant content, or have insufficient medical relevance.
 In addition, conventional automatic speech recognition (ASR) systems also struggle with the specialized requirements of medical language transcription, necessitating a non-trivial solution.
 The de-noising of text and image modalities adds further complexity as the videos are typically conversational and, therefore, inherently noisy.
 Instructors often record both relevant and irrelevant visual content in their videos, making extracting frames at static intervals non-representative of the medical data contained in the video.
-To collect \dataset, we trained models and handcrafted algorithms that leverage the nuances in the instructors' textual and visual behavior, ensuring accurate collection and alignment of both modalities.